ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Adding ESXi servers to vCenter Server single-zone instances
 {: #vc_addingservers}

 You can expand the capacity of your VMware® vCenter Server® instance according to your business needs by adding VMware ESXi™ servers.

-* For existing instances with VMware vSphere® 6.7u1, you can add new ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
-* For existing instances with vSphere 6.5, when you add ESXi servers, the vSphere version matches the vSphere version of the existing ESXi servers in the instance.
-If you updated the vSphere version for the vCenter Server instance or for the existing ESXi servers, you might want to use the newer vSphere version for future additions of ESXi servers.
-To do so, open a VMware Solutions Support ticket to request that the VMware Solutions database is updated to reflect the correct (newer) version to be applied.
-* If your initial cluster has vSAN® storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
-* You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.

-For the edge services cluster, you cannot add or remove ESXi servers.
-{:note}

 ## Before you add ESXi servers to vCenter Server single-zone instances
 {: #vc_addingservers-prereq}

+* Adding ESXi servers to vCenter Server instances with VMware vSphere® 6.5 is not supported.
+* For the edge services cluster, you cannot add or remove ESXi servers.
+* For existing instances with vSphere 6.7u1, you can add ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
-* Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
-* A vCenter Server instance with NFS storage must have at least two (for NSX-V) and three (for NSX-T™) ESXi servers.
+* A vCenter Server instance with NFS storage must have at least two (for NSX-V) or three (for NSX-T™) ESXi servers.
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN storage must have at least four ESXi servers.
+* If your initial cluster has vSAN® storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
 * You can add 1 - 20 ESXi servers at a time.
 For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)

 ## Procedure to add ESXi servers to vCenter Server single-zone instances